raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 ```

 This is great!
 We've made a huge performance improvement simply by narrowing the "search space."
 We're down to `8!` permutations of queens on unique rows and columns, just 40,320 different permutations to try.

-(This approach is known as the "rooks" algorithm, because generating the candidate positions for the queens based on permutations of rows and columns is the solution for enumerating all of the ways eight rooks can be placed on a chessboard.)

 ---